Reward Kit

 Installation

-uv tool install harbor-rewardkitFor criteria running on image or office files, install the extras:
+uv tool install harbor-rewardkitFor criteria or judges that read images or common document files (PDF, DOCX, PPTX, XLSX), install the extras:

 uv tool install harbor-rewardkit[all]Using with Harbor